solarslurpi/GrowBuddies/docs/tasmota.md

   scd30.begin();
 ```
 On the ESP2866 Wemos, the code doesn't get past the initial `if` statement in the scenario when the ESP8266 is powered up.
 It does pass when restarting with `restart 1` on the command line.
 Most likely, powering up is taking longer on the ESP286 to the point Tasmota is impatient and doesn't wait for the scd30 to be powered up.
-I did not debug further to find out how to robustly fix.
+I did not debug further to find out how to robustly fix it.
 I got to a build that "works for me" with simply:
 ```
 void Scd30Detect(void)
 {